All Products

 Synchronize changes in real time

-1. Run the following command to access the MySQL container:
+1. Connect to the MySQL container:

 docker-compose exec mysql mysql -uroot -p123456